ThomasJannaud/appengine_python_skeleton/README.md

 # Google AppEngine: Minimal skeleton of a Python server
 A minimal Flask server serving static HTML pages that deploys seamlessly to Google AppEngine, no troubleshooting needed.
+It also boasts a minimal HTML template skeleton in [Jinja|https://jinja.palletsprojects.com/].

 As of April 2020, GAE runs your server for free as long as you are under a million visits a day or so.
-You only need to purchase a domain name, and that's optional if you can be content with PROJECTNAME.appspot.com.
+You only need to purchase the domain name, and that's optional if you can be content with PROJECTNAME.appspot.com.
+This github repo doesn't cover this, GAE's instruction are pretty complete for that.

 # Instructions